 ADMINISTRATIVE LIAISON REPORT

 Provost Rosati gave a brief report to inform the Senate of the Agenda for the May 8th Board meeting.
 There were two action items that he wanted to bring to the senates' attention and those were the Flat rate for online courses discussion and the Merge of the College of Science and Mathematics and the School of Polytechnic Studies into the College of Science, Technology and Agriculture.
 Those items will be effective this summer.

 Provost Rosati also let the Senate know about the upcoming visit from the Higher Learning Commission which will be April 17 – 19, 2013.
 There is a book called “Getting Ready for the Visit” that has a lot of background regarding SLO Information that will be very helpful to get ready for that visit.
 The book is all online and Faculty may want to take a look at it for information.
 The University is also coming up on accreditation in a year and will be getting ready for that the rest of this year.
 End Report.

 STUDENT GOVERNMENT LIAISON

 Student Government Liaison Rebecca Masur reported a bill was passed by the Student Government to fund extended Library hours to 3 am during finals.
 Student Government is having their elections and they need students to run.
-As of right now they do not have anyone signed up for University Studies and the deadline for elections is March 23, 2012 at 5:00 pm.
+As of right now they do not have anyone signed up for General Education and the deadline for elections is March 23, 2012 at 5:00 pm.
 She asked that the Faculty please tell students to run for Student Government.